Cornelia Laws St. John: Career

 St. John is best known by her verses entitled, "Six Little Feet on the Fender".
-She was also the author of "Over the Shoulder to Clovernook, Being a Backward Glance at Alice and PHoebe Cary in Their Early Home" (1892).
+She was also the author of "Over the Shoulder to Clovernook, Being a Backward Glance at Alice and Phoebe Cary in Their Early Home" (1892).

+Personal life

+St. John was married first, in 1857, at Syracuse, New York, to Joseph P. Laws, a merchant of Richmond, Indiana, where they resided after marriage.